moritzvitt/moritzProjekt/prompts/_general_prompt.md

 # INPUT:

-You will be given a table of sentence-word pairs from the Google extension 'LanguageReactor', containing the following columns:
+You will be given a csv containing sentence-word pairs from the Google extension 'LanguageReactor', containing the following columns:

 - 'Word'
 - 'Context'